cldsouth/svman/README.md

 # svman — script vault manager
 ![version](https://img.shields.io/badge/version-0.1.0--alpha-blue)

 A lightweight CLI tool for creating, organizing, installing and managing scripts.
-Store scripts in a structured vault, install them from GitHub, and back everything up with one command.
+Store scripts in a structured vault, install them from GitHub, and back everything up with one tool.

 ---